Kate Morgan: Death

+Composite sketch of a woman later identified as Kate Morgan who committed suicide in 1892 in the Hotel del Coronado that was circulated in Californian newspapers at the time.

-Kate was found dead on November 29, 1892, on the exterior staircase of the Hotel del Coronado leading to the beach, of what was believed to be a self-inflicted gunshot wound to the head five days after checking into the hotel.
+Morgan was found dead on November 29, 1892, on the exterior staircase of the Hotel del Coronado leading to the beach.
+Her death was believed to have been caused by a self-inflicted gunshot wound to the head, five days after checking into the hotel.

+Morgan was buried at nearby Mount Hope Cemetery in Division 5, Section 1.

 A San Francisco lawyer, Alan May, speculated in the 1980s that her death involved foul play.
-Evidence for the alleged homicide was a passing statement during the coroner's inquest that the bullet found in her head did not match that of her own gun.
-There are many theories as to how Kate Morgan died, however none have been confirmed.
+Evidence for the alleged homicide was a passing statement during the coroner's inquest that the bullet found in her head did not match that of her gun.
+There are many theories as to how Morgan died, however none have been confirmed.

 Sightings

-There have been many putative ghost sightings, and other potential paranormal events at the Hotel del Coronado since then.
-The official Hotel del Coronado website even mentions the ghost.
+There have been many putative ghost sightings of Morgan, and other potential paranormal events at the Hotel del Coronado.
+The official Hotel del Coronado website mentions the ghost.

-The hotel's Heritage Department has published an official book on this subject, written by the hotel's professional historian, titled The Beautiful Stranger: The Ghost of Kate Morgan and The Hotel del Coronado.
-It avoids speculation in its research of historical documents available in local public libraries, historical societies, and university libraries as well as city hall and police files.
-The Heritage Department's book leans toward the official suicide verdict.
+The hotel's Heritage Department has published an official book on this subject, written by the hotel's historian, titled The Beautiful Stranger: The Ghost of Kate Morgan and The Hotel del Coronado.
+It avoids speculation in its research of historical documents available in local public libraries, historical societies, university libraries and city hall and police files.
+The Heritage Department's book leans toward the official verdict of death by suicide.